nomilous/in./README.md

 ### What an expander does.

-Whenever the moustache contents 'returns' an array the action argument is expanded before performing the action.
+Whenever the moustache contents resolves with an array the action argument is expanded before performing the action.

-eg.
+__eg.__

 ```javascript
 $$in(function(